RetroDECK/ES-DE/USERGUIDE-DEV.md

 Note as well that the list and corresponding es_systems.xml templates may not reflect what is readily available for all supported operating system.
 This is especially true on Unix/Linux if installing RetroArch via the OS repository instead of using the Snap or Flatpak distributions (or compiling from source code) as the repository versions are normally quite crippled.

 The column **System name** corresponds to the directory where you should put your game files, e.g. `~/ROMs/c64` or `~/ROMs/megadrive`.
-This follows the RetroPie naming convention, with some additions for systems that are not supported on RetroPie.
-So if migrating from Batocera or Recalbox, check this carefully and rename your system folders as required or ES-DE will not be able to find your games.
+This mostly follows the RetroPie naming convention so if migrating from Batocera or Recalbox then check this carefully and rename your system folders as required or ES-DE will not be able to find your games.

 Regional differences are handled by simply using the game system name corresponding to your region.
 For example for Sega Mega Drive, _megadrive_ would be used by most people in the world, although persons from North America would use _genesis_ instead.
 The same is true for _pcengine_ vs _tg16_ etc. This only affects the theme selection and the corresponding theme graphics, the same emulator and scraper settings are still used for the regional variants although that can of course be customized in the es_systems.xml file if you wish.